 Search for placements and find out more about work experience and internships.

 Employers within the fashion industry range from top designers in well-established studios to high street retail outlets, supermarket clothing labels and manufacturing operations.
-Each of these offers different employment opportunities such as design work, creation, buying, marketing and PR.
+Each one offers a range of employment opportunities in areas such as design work, creation, buying, marketing and PR.

 Consider other less obvious areas, too, such as costume design within the television and film industry, the fashion media, and internet companies.